 Communication Style Inventory - An Effective Assessment From HRDQ

-An efficient communication style assessment
+An effective communication style assessment

 Effective communication in the workplace is extremely important.
 When communication breaks down, work will suffer and success is at stake.
 Managers and employees need a resource to help them develop better communication if their own efforts aren’t helping.
 This is where ‘What’s My Communication Style’ comes in.